 How long does it take?

-Our 875-hour Diploma Course, accredited by IAYT, requires a minimum of 2 years to complete.
+Our Yoga Therapy Online Diploma 875-hour Course, accredited by IAYT, requires a minimum of 2 years to complete.
 This timeframe ensures that you take ample opportunity to learn and integrate the acquired knowledge, as well as develop essential skills for your role as a Yoga Therapist.

 You can refer to our Programme Calendar to select module dates that suit your preferences.
 This flexibility enables you to plan your studies according to your personal, holiday, and work schedule.

-To join this programme, you must meet the following requirements:
+To join this Yoga Therapy Online Diploma programme, you must meet the following requirements.

 Our unique online programme includes:

-Our faculty comprises experienced C-IAYT Yoga Therapists with years of teaching and practical experience.
 You will learn from them through practical classes, real case studies, and active participation with fellow students.
-Our teachers are available outside of class hours, and you will have a personal mentor for your Case Study work.
+Our teachers are available outside of class hours, and you will have a personal mentor for your own Case Study work.